RustyRoboticsBV/Rusty.ISA/README.md

 ## Built-in Instructions
 This module only comes with a few built-in instructions that are necessary for the module's core functions.
 They are:
 - `BEG(name)`: marks a start point, from which a cutscene player can start running the program.
 A cutscene may have multiple start points.
+- `END`: ends the current cutscene.
+- `LAB(name)`: marks a jump target, to which goto statements can jump.
 - `GTO(target)`: a goto statement.
 It moves execution to the label with the specified name.
-- `LAB(name)`: marks a jump target, to which goto statements can jump.
-- `END`: ends the current cutscene.
+- `WRN(message)`: prints an warning message.
 - `ERR(message)`: prints an error message and ends the cutscene.

 ## Instruction Implementations